Why should I refill or transfer my prescription to your pharmacies?

 We would like every opportunity to assist you in resolving any patient concern, complaint or grievance.
 We are here for you 24/7 to discuss any matter at 1-888-307-4427 ext.
 1201 (Barbara).
 After 5:30 p.m. weekdays, or on the weekend, please call that number and ask them to immediately contact the licensed pharmacist on call to return your call right away.

-If, after giving us the opportunity to work with you, you still feel we were unable to resolve your issue, you may contact a representative through Medicare, Medicaid, AHCA, DOH, or the DCF, as applicable.
-Here are the numbers and websites:
+If, after giving us the opportunity to work with you, you still feel we were unable to resolve your issue, you may contact a representative through the Accreditation Commission for Health Care (ACHC) or Medicare, Medicaid, AHCA, DOH, or the DCF, as applicable.
+Here is their contact information:

 Medicare recipients: What are your rights for prescription drug coverage?